5 Penny Stocks Insiders Are Buying

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.

-The Trade: HCW Biologics Inc. (NASDAQ: HCWB) Senior Vice President of Business Development Lee Flowers acquired a total of 13458 shares shares at an average price of $4.03.
-The insider spent $54,225.86 to buy those shares.
+The Trade: Heritage Global Inc. (NASDAQ: HGBL) Director Michael Hexner acquired a total of 34504 shares shares at an average price of $1.90.
+The insider spent $65,515.44 to buy those shares.

-What’s Happening: HCW Biologics recently reported a Q2 net loss of $2.8 million.
+What’s Happening: Heritage Global Partners recently announced it acquired American Laboratory Trading.

-What HCW Biologics Does: HCW Biologics Inc is a preclinical stage biopharmaceutical company focused on discovering and developing novel immunotherapies to lengthen healthspan by disrupting the link between chronic, low-grade inflammation and age-related diseases.
+What Heritage Global Does: Heritage Global Inc is a diversified financial services company.
+The firm provides acquisition, disposition, valuation, and lending services for surplus and distressed assets.

-The Trade: Amplify Energy Corp.
-(NYSE: AMPY) Director David Proman acquired a total of 15000 shares shares at an average price of $3.36.
-The insider spent $50,379.00 to buy those shares.
+The Trade: Air Industries Group (NYSE: AIRI) Director Michael Brand acquired a total of 10000 shares shares at an average price of $1.20.
+The insider spent $12,000.00 to buy those shares.

-What’s Happening: The company, earlier during the month, reported a narrower quarterly loss.
+What’s Happening: The company, earlier during the month, reported upbeat quarterly sales.

-What Amplify Energy Does: Amplify Energy Corp is an independent oil and natural gas company engaged in the acquisition, development, exploitation and production of oil and natural gas properties in the United States.
+What Air Industries Does: Air Industries Group is an aerospace and defense company.
+Its manufactures and design structural parts and assemblies that focus on flight safety, including landing gear, arresting gear, engine mounts, flight controls, throttle quadrants, jet engines and other components.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.